 Good Sources of Potassium

 Despite its reputation, bananas at 422 mg aren’t the best source of potassium.
-Fruits and vegetables including: baked potatoes (941 mg), tomato sauce (728 mg), and watermelon (641 mg) all have more potassium per cup.
-However, for quick hydration an ice cold beverage like BODYARMOR Sports Drink is going to be a great choice too.
+Fruits and vegetables including baked potatoes (941 mg), tomato sauce (728 mg), and watermelon (641 mg) all have more potassium per cup.
+However, for quick hydration an ice cold beverage like BODYARMOR Sports Drink (one of our go-to favorites) is going to be a great choice too.
 Along with 350 mg of potassium per 8 oz serving (700 mg per 16 oz bottle), you have a full daily serving of Vitamin A, E, B6, B12, C, Niacin, Folic Acid, Pantothenic Acid per 16 oz bottle.

 What Does Potassium Do For Your Muscles?